Chesire/okami-action/README.md

-# Okami action
+# Okami

-This actions adds a random image of an animal to your PR every time it is run.
+This action adds a random image of an animal to your PR every time it is run.

 ## Inputs